 True, docassemble will not encrypt

-the interview answers on the server.
-This is necessary so that
+the interview answers (the interview session dictionary).
+This is

-different people can access the same interview.
-When interview
+necessary so that different people can access the same interview

-answers are encrypted, only the user who started the interview can
+default), only the user who started the interview session can access

 Interviews can add entries to the menu within the web app.